Racism in association football: Lithuania

-On 24 March 2007, in a match between France and Lithuania, a banner was unfurled by Lithuanian supporters that depicted a map of Africa, painted with the French flag colors (blue, white and red), with a slogan of "We Support French Diversity."
+On 24 March 2007, in a match between France and Lithuania, a banner was unfurled by Lithuanian supporters that depicted a map of Africa, painted with the French flag colors (blue, white and red), with a slogan of "Welcome to Europe."

 Montenegro

 In a match between Rangers and Zeta in August 2007, Rangers players DaMarcus Beasley (an African American) and Jean-Claude Darcheville (a black Frenchman) were subjected to racist abuse by Zeta players and Zeta were later fined £9,000.

 In March 2019, during a match between Montenegro and England, several England players were allegedly subjected to monkey chants from Montenegro fans.
 UEFA charged the Montenegro FA with racist behaviour.
-Ex-player John Barnes said calls for players to walk off the pitch wouldn't work.
+Ex-player John Barnes said calls for players to walk off the pitch would not work.

 As of April 2019, UEFA has punished Montenegro for their fans' racial abuse to some of the black players in the England national team.
 It occurred in a Euro 2020 qualifier between the two sides.
 The punishment includes paying a 20,000 euro fine and being forced to play their next qualifying match behind closed doors in an empty stadium.
 The Football Association has commented by saying that they hope the punishment "sends out a message" to those who feel inclined to racially abuse others.